draft

-Conti Federal was awarded this design-build project to rehabilitate and improve the Rio Grande Levee at the Edinburg Pump Station in Hidalgo County, Texas.
+Conti Federal successfully completed this design-build project to rehabilitate and improve the Rio Grande Levee at the Edinburg Pump Station in Hidalgo County, Texas.

 The Rio Grande Canalization project covers 106 river miles from Percha Dam, New Mexico to American Dam in El Paso, Texas and includes 130 miles of flood control levees in New Mexico and Texas.